 Starting a business in Bali by opening a coffee shop is a good choice because of its simplicity and the handsome profit that will come with it.
 Plus, who doesn’t like coffee?
 You can do this in major parts of the island.
-Good news is, opening a coffee shop in Bali will not require a huge start-up capital.
+The good news is, opening a coffee shop in Bali will not require huge start-up capital.

-The thriving economy in Bali, exotic atmosphere and burgeoning number of tourists in all seasons are definitely some contributing factors to why it is heaven to open a coffee shop on the island.
+The thriving economy in Bali, exotic atmosphere, and a burgeoning number of tourists in all seasons are definitely some contributing factors to why it is heaven to open a coffee shop on the island.

 But, there are more reasons, as you can see in the following:

 Starting a coffee shop in Bali allows you to have the best of both worlds as you can basically enjoy life on the island while at the same time working towards your business success.

 The very first step to fulfill this goal is to choose the right entity for your coffee shop in Bali.
 In general, there are two common legal entities available for business establishment on the island: